unioslo/tsd-api-docs/publishing-survey-data.md

 * collect data with Nettskjema
 * create HTML reports using respondent data
 * make the reports available to a group of people
-  * without making them members of the project
   * using electronic identities which they already have

 ## Overview